gitter-badger/vclgenie/Contributing.md

 #####1.
 Add a new condition to VclConfigCondition.scala

- For example if we wanted to add a custom condtion that checked User-Agent we would first have to add a new VclCondition.
+ For example if we wanted to add a custom condition that checked User-Agent we would first have to add a new VclCondition.
 VclCondition accepts 4 parameters
  <br/>

  * key - the key that is used in the API to lookup the condition